 Our CPF contributions earn a guaranteed risk-free interest of 2.5% per annum on our Ordinary Account, 4.0% per annum on our Special Account and 4.0% per annum on our Medisave Account.
 We also earn an additional interest of 1.0% per annum on the first $60,000 of our CPF account balances.

 While we may also have a Retirement Account after turning 55, our CPF contributions from our salary will never flow directly into this account.
-On the Retirement Account, we also earn an extra additional interest of 1.0% per annum on the first $30,000 of our balances.
+We also earn an extra additional interest of 1.0% per annum on the first $30,000 of our Retirement Account (RA) balances.

 |Account||Base Interest Return